 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach For 2021, there was no substantiated complaint against the health and safety of VITA's products.
 Thus, it was not exposed to any legal, operational, financial risks. of its feeds for consumption of poultry and What are the Risk/s Identified?
 VITA has Quality Assurance personnel to ensure Since VITA is engaged in the feeds and poultry business, it is a highly regulated business.
 As such, it is exposed to legal, operational, reputational and financial risks should it fail to maintain the health and safety of its products. who passed VITA's quality standards shall be supplied and distributed to the customers.
-What are the Opportunity/ies Identified? recognized standard of identifying and managing Keeping and ensuring the products' health and safety, to avoid legal, operational, reputational and financial risks. production process and tood satety program are at Moreover, VITA's Iloilo and Davao feed mill plants are FSMS ISO 22000:2018 certified, meaning that the food safety management systems in place in these plants passed internationally recognized standards.
+What are the Opportunity/ies Identified? recognized standard of identifying and managing Keeping and ensuring the products' health and safety, to avoid legal, operational, reputational and financial risks. food safety related risk.
+This means that VITA's production process and food safety program are at par and aligned with internationally recognized standards.
+Moreover, VITA's Iloilo and Davao feed mill plants are FSMS ISO 22000:2018 certified, meaning that the food safety management systems in place in these plants passed internationally recognized standards.